andraswebcode/grafikjs/packages/vue/README.md

 ## Installation

-To get started with @grafikjs/vue, you'll first need to install the package along with GrafikJS styles.
+To get started with Vue package, you'll first need to install it along with GrafikJS styles.
 You can do this using npm:

 ```bash
 npm install @grafikjs/vue